juanius67/eng270-dessert-glycemia/README.md

 During a run, carbohydrates determine the total appearance dose after hepatic extraction (`f_hep`).
 Sugars route to the fast pool, the remainder to the slow pool.
 Fat and fiber adjust the appearance fractions and decay rates; protein induces an exponential insulin stimulus.

+## Model and references

+The simulator instantiates the Bergman minimal model with parameters tuned for a nominal adult.
+Repository structure and reporting workflow follow the SIE ENG-270 project template (stakahama/sie-eng270-project-template).

 ## CLI usage

 ```